novika-lang/novika/README.md

 Look at the source.
 Explore `crystal docs`.

-Then `crystal run novika.cr -- core file.nk`.
+Then `crystal run novika.cr -Dnovika_frontend -Dnovika_console -Dnovika_readline -- core file.nk`.
 Make it break.
+See
-See where and why.
+where and why.
 Easy, huh?
 Build in release. `flamegraph` it?

 Seriously, this is a huge TODO.

+Wondering about the `-D`s?

+* `-Dnovika_frontend`: enables Novika frontend.
+If you run `./bin/novika`, this is the frontend speaking to you, and it's the same frontend that's going to collect and feed the right files to a Novika engine it created.

+* `-Dnovika_readline`: use [readline](https://github.com/crystal-lang/crystal-readline) instead of
+  `gets`.
+Since readline (at least this particular one) doesn't (seem to) work on Windows, you'd have to get rid of this flag when building under Windows.

+* `-Dnovika_console`: enables the default console package implementation which uses [termbox2](https://github.com/homonoidian/termbox2.cr).
+The latter doesn't support Windows so you'd also have to drop it.

 ## What's a revision, for Novika?